Kaktotak00p/MLAI-11/ReadMe.md

 python mlagents_cpu_monitor.py -e
 ~~~

 To run the training using the precompiled env first build the Unity scene.
-In order to do that, we open
+In order to do that, open
  the Unity Editor, go to File-> Build Settings...-> Add
- open scenes, and we add the correct scene - SoccerTwos.
+ open scenes and add the correct scene - SoccerTwos.
- Then we click Build.
-Once built provide the path to the environment using the --env flag.
+ Then click Build.
+Once built, provide the path to the environment using the --env flag.

 ~~~bash
 python mlagents_cpu_monitor.py --env path/to/your/build